vivek437/Leet-to-git/README.md

 # Leet-To-Git

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.
+This is an open-source project and was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.
+Hosted at - https://leet-to-git.netlify.app/

 ## Development server